spongetoo/SM64_OldTimes/README.md

 started on: July 25, 2021

 credit:
-- me for creating hud
+- me for creating hud and stuff
 - penguin for bob painting
 - dudaw for trees